amycweng/ECBC-Data-2022/README.md

 - *supervised.ipynb*: Supervised text classification with logistic regression (see file for citations)
 - *topics.py*: LDA topic modeling w/ Gensim to generate 'topic words' for individual texts.
 Also generates word clouds of the topic words
-- *unsupervised.ipynb*: Unsupervised k-means clustering and visualization (see file for citations) *vocab.ipynb*: TF-IDF analysis and visualization, term frequency word cloud generation and bigram models
+- *unsupervised.ipynb*: Unsupervised k-means clustering and visualization (see file for citations)
+- *vocab.ipynb*: TF-IDF analysis and visualization, term frequency word cloud generation and bigram models
 - *wordembedbigram.ipynb*: Word embeddings w/ Word2Vec.
 PCA + heatmap visualizations

-- *characterCleaner.py*: Preprocessing of XML and TXT files from VEP-Pipeline (https://github.com/uwgraphics/VEP-pipeline/blob/master/characterCleaner.py)
-- *conversion_dict.py*: Dictionary of ASCII equivalents of unicode characters in TCP from VEP Pipeline (https://github.com/uwgraphics/VEP-pipeline/blob/master/conversion_dict.py)
+## stageOne (Folder)
+- *dates.ipynb*: Extracts and converts date information from XML and TXT files.
+For date ranges, we simply examine the start date.
+- *metadata.py*: Takes in a folder of individual TCP XML files and writes the desired metadata into a separate CSV file.
+- *text.py*: Extracts either the text bodies or dedications from a specified EP folder

+## stageTwo (Folder)
+- *corrections.py*: Selective correction of words w/ missing characters, as well as lemmatization
+- *dots.txt*: List of selective correction of words w/ missing characters, in a text file
+- *lemmas.txt*: List of selective standardization of important keywords, in a text file
+- *notes.py*: Lists of interesting terms we came across, alongside groupings of related words and concepts
+- *people.py*: Lists of key entities, along with their entire EP author tags and those that fall outside our date range
+- *replace.ipynb*: Takes in a folder of texts, and produces an output folder of standardized, lemmatized and corrected words.
+- *words.py*: Extracts and provides a list of all special characters, legomena or nouns (as needed) and their frequencies

 ## Text_Files (Folder)
 - *eebo_phase1_IDs_and_dates*: TCP Phase I text IDs and dates